dariogriffo/tigerbeetle-debian/README.md

 ## Disclaimer

-- This repo is not open for issues related to uv.
+- This repo is not open for issues related to tigerbeetle.
 This repo is only for _unofficial_ Debian packaging.